themuffinator/VibeyMapTools/docs/qbsp.rst

 .. option:: -xwadpath <dir>

-   Like :option:`-wadpath`, except textures found using the specified path will NOT be embedded into the bsp (equivelent to :option:`-notex`, but for only textures from specific wads).
-You should use this for wads like halflife's standard wad files, but q1bsps require an engine extension and players are not nearly as likely to have the same wad version.
+   Like :option:`-wadpath`, except textures found using the specified path will NOT be embedded into the bsp (equivalent to :option:`-notex`, but for only textures from specific wads).

 .. option:: -path "/path/to/folder" <multiple allowed>